Morgawr/yokubi/src/Section2/Part4/Lesson52.md

 What are you guys going to do from now on?
 </pre>

 じゃない can also be used to ask confirmation questions.
-Yes, when attached to nouns, it's identical to normal "is not".
+Yes, when attached to nouns, it's identical to normal "is not."
 No, there's no way around it.
 If you are lucky, there will be a question mark after it.

 <pre>
 いい<b>じゃない</b>
 It's fine, isn't it?
 </pre>

 Note how adding a copula after verbs and い adjectives is technically incorrect but this type of じゃない lives on its own and can show up after them.
-It’s not negating the predicate, it’s just adding a negative question nuance (“isn’t it?”) and behaves like a sentence-ending particle.
+It's not negating the predicate, it's just adding a negative question nuance ("isn't it?") and behaves like a sentence-ending particle.

-じゃん is a casual contraction of じゃない
+じゃん is a casual contraction of じゃない.